jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   (b) is valid for a period of 1 month from the date of its issue or for a lesser period that the judicial officer considers appropriate; and
   (c) must specify its period of validity; and
   (d) must state the location of the dwellinghouse or marae or building associated with a marae.
-(5) A safety assessor exercising the right of access under subsection (1) or the power of entry under subsection (2) must carry a warrant of authority issued by the Agency specifying—
+(5) A safety assessor exercising the right of access under subsection (1) or the power of entry under subsection (2) must carry a warrant of authority issued by the Director specifying—
-  (a) the name of that safety assessor and the office or offices held by that safety assessor; and (b) that the safety assessor is authorised by the Agency to exercise the power under subsection (1) or subsection (2) to enter vehicles, buildings, and places belonging to, or used by, a rail participant to carry out a safety assessment.
+  (a) the name of that safety assessor and the office or offices held by that safety assessor; and (b) that the safety assessor is authorised by the Director to exercise the power under subsection (1) or subsection (2) to enter vehicles, buildings, and places belonging to, or used by, a rail participant to carry out a safety assessment.
 (6) A safety assessor exercising the right of access under subsection (1) or the power of entry under subsection (2) must— (a) give reasonable notice of the intended entry (unless the giving of that notice is likely to defeat the purpose of the entry); and
   (b) produce the warrant of authority and evidence of identity—